iOS 16 Has a Fun iPhone Tool That Lets You Cut Out People, Pets and Things From Photos Instantly

 This story is part of Focal Point iPhone 2022, CNET's collection of news, tips and advice around Apple's most popular product.

-Apple's iOS 16 software will get its public release on Monday, a week after the company debuted the new iPhone 14 line, and with iOS 16's release will come one of the best ways to edit photos that I've ever seen.
+The new iOS 16 software for all compatible iPhones was officially released to the public today, five days after the company launched its new iPhone 14 line.
+Along with the many cool new features included in today iOS 16's release comes one of the easiest ways to edit photos that I've ever seen.

-The feature hasn't been given a name, but here's how it works: You tap and hold on a photo to separate a picture's subject, like a person, from the background.
+The feature doesn't have an official name, but here's how it works: You tap and hold on a photo to separate a picture's subject, like a person, from the background.
 And if you keep holding, you can then "lift" the cutout from the photo and drag it into another app to post, share or make a collage, for example.

 Technically, the tap-and-lift photo feature is part of Visual Look Up, which was first launched with iOS 15 and can recognize objects in your photos such as plants, food, landmarks and even pets.
 In iOS 16, Visual Look Up lets you lift that object out of a photo or PDF by doing nothing more than tapping and holding.